 If you don’t want to be disturbed, this is a great feature.
 The only minor issue at the moment is that Quiet Time can’t be scheduled, and you can only manually enable it for a set period (30, 60 or 90 minutes).
 And, as the Nest Hello is wired permanently, its Wi-Fi is far stronger than with the Ring Video Doorbell 2.
 In fact, I’ve not had drop-outs with this model.

 To save power for battery installations, the Ring Video doorbell has PIR motion sensors to trigger motion recording.
 From the app you can choose which segments of the sensor are active, helping reduce false positives from, say, a neighbour walking past your front door.
+You only get very basic control and at a certain point, movement will set the system off regardless of what moved past your door, animal, human or other.
+This is particularly true if you’ve got a small front garden, such as with many Victorian houses that open up practically onto the street.

 Motion detection alerts are sent to your smartphone.
 If you have a Ring Protect cloud subscription (from £2.50 a month, or £25 if you pay yearly) clips are saved to the cloud, where they can be viewed for up to 60 days.
 The app is handy enough, but it doesn’t give thumbnails for events, so trying to find and save a specific clip is quite fiddly.